 Second Age: 9563 BC Third Age: 6122 BC Fourth Age: 3102 BC

 What about Númenor, which was destroyed in 3319 Second Age – surely that was Atlantis, rather than Beleriand?
 Well, yes it was.
 But the destruction of Beleriand was a much greater catastrophe, at least in terms of land area sunk (the Change of the World was another matter, of course).
 The ancient Sanskrit myths which were the basis of Theosophical doctrine may have remembered the greater catastrophe and forgotten the lesser, or at least confused the two events.
-On our chronology the sinking of Númenor occurred much later, in 6245 BC (3319 Second Age).
+On our chronology the sinking of Númenor occurred much later, in 6245 BC (3319 Second Age), which corresponds to the natural catastrophe known to archaeologists as the Storegga Slide of around 6100 BC.

 Do these dates contradict what Tolkien himself has said on the issue?
 In Letters, #211, he says: